A Ramsey theorem on semigroups and a general van der Corput lemma: -measures

-\section{$\De$-measures}
+\begin{remark} When $G$ is a group or $G = \N$, the \Frechet filter $\FC$ on $G$ is invariant, so it is included in \instanceref{instances:vdC_for_del-filters}{instance:vdC_for_almost_invariant}.
+This can be viewed as a generalization of \cref{st:Bessel} because every bounded sequence $(e_g)_{g \in G} \subseteq \Hil$ of pairwise orthogonal vectors is weakly upper $\AC_\FC$-semimeasurable.
+However, to verify this last fact, we use \cref{st:Bessel} itself, so this generalization is somewhat tautological. \end{remark}

+The next thing we will do is define a natural subclass of almost invariant filters (hence $\del$-filters), for which $\MeasF$ is rich (typically the powerset of $G$).
+What is somewhat remarkable is that the richness of $\MeasF$ will be proven using, again, the difference-Ramsey theorem for $\del$-filters.

+\section{\D-measures}

-We define a notion of largeness that generalizes invariant finitely additive probability measures and idempotent ultrafilters, as well as subadditive notions such as the notion of upper density for subsets of amenable groups.
+In this section, we define a notion of measure that generalizes invariant finitely additive probability measures and idempotent ultrafilters, as well as subadditive notions such as the notion of upper density for subsets of amenable groups.
+We study the differentiability of sets of positive measure and obtain a van der Corput lemma for these measures from \cref{st:vdC_for_del-filters}.